Vegan Green Bean Snack Crisps

 - Store in an airtight baggie or sealed bag.

-- Ovens vary so watch beans closely.
-Do not burn or overcook (they will be bitter.)
+- Ovens vary, so watch the beans closely.
+Do not burn or overcook (they will be bitter).

-- Do not undercook or beans will be chewy.
+- Do not undercook, or the beans will be chewy.

 - Sprinkle with garlic or onion salt for a different flavor.

 - Add a touch of ground red pepper for heat.

 - Use olive oil instead of cooking spray (this will add more calories).

 - Use a dehydrator instead of an oven, but check often to prevent over-drying.